m-audio91/CommonUtils/README.md

 ```

 ## uUrlLabel.pas
-A simple TLabel which opens it's Caption in systems default browser on click
+A simple TLabel which opens it's Caption in systems default browser on click.
 usage example:
 ```pascal
 uses